 On entry to RGS we aim to identify any pupils who might benefit from Learning Support.
-We liaise with their previous school and all pupils sit baseline tests which help screen for any additional learning needs.
+We liaise with their previous school and parents, and all pupils sit baseline tests which help screen for any additional learning needs.
 In addition, any pupil who is not making progress in line with their ability is highlighted by the pastoral team, who then liaise with Learning Support if the need for additional assessment and support is indicated.
+Following identification of a need, students are highlighted on the SEN register and those who require additional support or strategies are invited to collaborate on a student snapshot.
+The snapshot is a one-page profile of the student (similar to an individual education plan) which identifies their needs, areas they may find more difficult or different to their peers and strategies that can help them independently manage these differences.